 Speech

 Architectural Overview

-The AT&T PhoneGap Mobile SDK uses a CommonJS-compliant JavaScript wrapper library to exposes JavaScript interfaces.
-It complies with common JavaScript specifications to access the AT&T platform API.
-The following components provide access to the AT&T platform API:The wrapper library works in conjunction with the PhoneGap Mmobile SDK Nnative component (for iOS & or Android)
+The AT&T PhoneGap Mobile SDK uses a CommonJS-compliant JavaScript wrapper library to expose interfaces to AT&T APIs.
+The wrapper library works in conjunction with the PhoneGap mobile SDK native component for iOS or Android.

-Java Script Wrapper Library (compliant with CommonJS specification)